Adam Chapman: Career

-On 6 March 2013 he was loaned to Mansfield Town to the end of the season with a view to a permanent move.
+On 6 March 2013, he was loaned to Mansfield Town to the end of the season with a view to a permanent move.
 In his second appearance for Mansfield, and on his home debut, he scored a hat-trick against Stockport County.
 Mansfield were promoted to League Two at the end of the 2012–13 season but Chapman chose to sign for Newport County, who had also been promoted to League Two as Conference Premier play-off winners, for an undisclosed transfer fee.
 He was offered a new contract by Newport in May 2015 but chose to move on, signing a permanent one-year deal with Mansfield on 14 May.
 Chapman left Mansfield by mutual consent in September 2016.

-On 22 November 2016 Chapman signed for Gainsborough Trinity of the National League North.
+On 22 November 2016, Chapman signed for Gainsborough Trinity of the National League North.
 In January 2017 he moved to Gainsborough's Lincolnshire neighbours Boston United, and in November the same year he moved on to Sheffield FC.
 In July 2020, he signed for Northern Counties East Football League Premier Division side Handsworth.
 In August 2021, he signed for Northern Premier League Premier Division side Grantham Town.
 In October 2021, he dropped down a division to sign for Northern Premier League Division One East side Ilkeston Town.
 Following a spell with Basford United, in February 2023, Chapman joined Central Midlands League North Division club Retford United in order to be closer to his home.

 Personal life

-Adam Chapman pleaded guilty to causing the death of Tom Bryan by driving dangerously in his Vauxhall Corsa on 9 May 2009.
+Chapman pleaded guilty to causing the death of Tom Bryan by driving dangerously in his Vauxhall Corsa on 9 May 2009.
 On 4 June 2010 he was sentenced to 30 months in a Young Offenders Institute.

 Upon his release on 2 September 2011, Chapman rejoined Oxford on a contract to the end of the 2011–12 season.

 In October 2012, while shaking his baby's milk, he left the cap off the bottle and the boiling milk spilled onto his chest, scalding his nipple.
 He went to A&E, but recovered to play in Oxford's 3–1 away win against Wycombe Wanderers the following day.